Otherworldly visions of New York

 The New York that never was

-National American Indian Memorial, Thomas Hasting and Daniel Chester French (1909) – In an alternative universe, this would be been boat-bound immigrants' first taste of New York, not Lady Liberty.
+National American Indian Memorial, Thomas Hasting and Daniel Chester French (1909) – In an alternative universe, this would have been boat-bound immigrants' first taste of New York, not Lady Liberty.
 Featuring a 129 feet high figure on a 50-foot plinth, the National American Indian Memorial was at one stage described as "veritably the Eighth Wonder of the World" in a pamphlet at the time.

 In the end, the monument, drawn up by Thomas Hastings, resembled the New York Public Library (which Hastings also designed).
 The monument had congressional approval and high-profile backers in Theodore Roosevelt and J.P.
-Morgan -- President William Howard even broke ground in 1913 alongside Native American chiefs.
+Morgan -- President William Howard Taft even broke ground in 1913 alongside Native American chiefs.
 But primary backer John Wanamaker soured relations with the indigenous communities soon after with an ill-conceived attempt to formally bring them into allegiance with the United States.
 Wanamaker, a heir not without his hobbies, lost interest and pursued his passion for flying boats, and when World War I came knocking, no one was in the mood to pick up the project once more.

 The New York that never was